Handbook for graduate programs in business

 Description of the programs

 Both the Master of Business Administration and Master of Arts in Organizational Management provide solid grounding in a broad set of management-related concepts and practices.
-The curriculum for each consists of twelve three-semester-hour courses, and three one-semester-hour courses for a total of thirty-nine hours.
-A new elective China Business Study Trip in June of 2010 will meet the requirement for one or two of the short course hours.
+The core curriculum consists of 9 three-semester-hour courses, and 3 three-semester-hour concentration courses.
+Concentrations are available in leadership, accounting and financial management, and production and operations management.

 Description of the MBA: The Bluffton MBA program is designed to meet the needs of the manager in a number of organizational settings.
 Students should develop strong managerial skills in the program as well as a broad understanding of functional areas like finance, manufacturing operations, marketing as well as a theoretical background in economics that enables to interact with all aspects of their organizational systems.
 The curriculum contains nine require three-credit-hour courses, three one-semester-hour courses.
 The program is a group-based program with a curriculum that is designed to be completed during two school years.
 Groups meet once a week.
 Each three-credit course meets six times in four-hour time blocks.